decipher3114/WSAUtils/README.md

 An interactive simple script for pulling, pushing files and installing apps in WSA.

 This contains ADB files as well along with scripts.<br />
 No need to install adb separately.

+#How to

+Download this repo as zip.<br />
+Run the WSAUtils.bat file.<br />
+Run Setup Configuration first time.<br />
+Follow instructions from script.

 # ADB